Ankylosing Spondylitis: Causes & Treatments

 Most people with ankylosing spondylitis find their symptoms are controlled with medication and physiotherapy.
 There are also other things you can do on a daily basis that may help:

 Exercise doesn’t just keep you fit, it can also help you maintain flexibility in your joints and muscles – which can help with even the simplest everyday activities.
 Indeed, most people with ankylosing spondylitis are advised to do some exercise every day – though they should take it easy if they’re having a flare-up.

 As well as the exercises recommended by your physiotherapist, you may benefit from other activities such as Pilates, yoga and t’ai chi.
 You can even take part in sports – though high-impact contact sports such as rugby and basketball aren’t a good idea if you have advanced ankylosing spondylitis.
 Swimming is considered an ideal exercise for people with ankylosing spondylitis, as it uses all the major muscles and doesn’t put pressure on the joints.
 Depending on what parts of your body are affected, however, you may need advice on which swimming strokes would be best for you (breaststroke, for instance, may be difficult if you have problems in your neck).

 There’s lots more information about exercising for ankylosing spondylitis at the National Ankylosing Spondylitis Society website.

 If you’re a smoker who has ankylosing spondylitis, you may have a higher risk of smoking-related lung damage because the condition can limit the movement of your rib cage when you breathe.
 Smoking also increases your risk of developing heart disease, which is also something people with ankylosing spondylitis have a higher risk for.
-If you need help with quitting smoking, there are products available such as nicotine patches, lozenges and gum that can help reduce your cravings.
+If you need help to stop smoking, there are is a range of advice and products available to help you get started.

 Keep your weight healthy